Paramedic Ambulance paramedic

 5. Working hours, patterns and environment

-You'll usually work 37.5 hours a week.
-You'll work shifts at night, weekends and bank holidays.
+You'll usually work 37.5 hours a week on shifts, including nights, weekends and bank holidays.

-You'll work on an ambulance, or you may work on your own, using a car, motorbike or bicycle.
+You'll work on an ambulance, or as a specialist you may work on your own, using a car, motorbike or bicycle.

 6. Career path and progression